StarsShadow-dev/Universal-Constraint-Language/compilerStandards.md

 Before calling `compileError` strings can be appended to `errorMsg` and `errorIndicator`:
 * `errorMsg` is displayed at the top of the error message
-* `errorIndicator` is displayed below is the line with the error
+* `errorIndicator` is displayed below the line with the error